IainMcWhinnie/slotcars/README.md

 ```
 into the command line in the root directory.

 The code uses the [MathJS project](https://mathjs.org/).
-It is used when code is preferenced with `math.`.
+It is used when code is preferenced with `math`.

 # Learning